nihilowy/surfer/README.md

 Simple keyboard based web browser.
 No tabs.

 Based on webkit2gtk and gtk3.
-Lariza and Epiphany, Surf inspired.

-No xlibs dependency &mdash; works on wayland, weston, sway( for now more stable is x11 )
+No xlibs dependency &mdash; works on wayland, weston etc.

 Look also at manual ( man surfer).